Last Updated: November 2022

 I'm not able to attempt an address due to weather conditions.
 What should I do?

-This can easily be done by entering the information in ABC Mobile, selecting:
+This can easily be done by entering the information in ABC Mobile, by selecting the following options you can also refer to the Resource Page:

-- Nobody - When asked, “Who Did You Speak With at Address?”
+2- Select "Nobody" when asked "Who Did you Speak With at Address?"

 Snow: If unsafe snow conditions are keeping you from going to the address, select Impassable Road.